-Now you can learn about botanical art, through drawing and painting in the comfort of your own home and garden?
+learning about botanical art, through drawing and painting in the comfort of your own home and garden

 - Grow and improve your botanical art skills

 - Maintain the discipline of regular painting.

 Check out the testimonials link to read what people have to say who are already doing or have completed the course.

 You can subscribe to the course NOW!

-I limit the number of new students at any one time, to make sure you get the support and constructive feedback that you need to develop your botanical art abilities to the full.
-But I will sign up new students from my waiting list each month, on a first come, first served basis.
+I limit the number of new students at any one time.
+This makes sure you will get the independent support and constructive feedback that you need to develop your botanical art abilities to the full.
+I sign up new students on a first come, first served basis.

-Here is a slideshow showing how I did one of the berries on this sketchbook page.
-Using a sketchbook to prepare is an important part of botanical art and this will be talked about in the first module.
-The videos in each of the modules will be more detailed and have additional written material to guide you through techniques.
+Using a sketchbook to prepare is an important part of botanical art and I talk about this in the first module.
+The videos in modules 2-5 (there are 21 in all) are detailed and have additional written material to guide you through the different techniques.

 I will help you: